HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 #### Indirect Referral
 <a name="indirectreferral"></a>

-In this use case, a provider works with a patient using a standardized assessment instrument to identify and prioritize social risks and needs, and then refers the patient indirectly via a CP to a CBO for help addressing those needs.
+In this use case, a provider works with a patient using a standardized assessment instrument to identify and prioritize social risks and needs, and then refers the patient indirectly via an intermediary — in this use case a coordination platform (CP) — to a CBO for help addressing those needs.
 The CP relays the referral to the CBO.
 The CBO provides the requested support to the patient and the updated information is relayed back through the CP where it is shared with the referring provider.

 Functionally, this Indirect Referral is essentially two direct referrals (provider to CP, and CP to CBO) chained together.
 The provider, CP, and CBO all have FHIR server APIs.
+Another actor (e.g., a health information exchange (HIE)) filling the intermediary role would use the same exchanges.

 The provider has a relationship with the CP, but not with the CBO.
-The use case assumes that the CP and the CPO have an established relationship.
+The use case assumes that the CP and the CBO have an established relationship.
 The provider may request to have the service delivered by a specific CBO.
 The CP may not accept the referral, be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.

 ##### Indirect Referral - Detailed View